top of page

 Illegal entry

-The entry of a foreigner into the Federal territory is unlawful if he does not have a required passport or passport substitute, does not have a required residence permit or has a required visa upon entry, but this was obtained through threats, bribery or collusion or through false or incomplete information and is therefore withdrawn or annulled with retroactive effect, or if there is a ban on entry and residence.
+The entry of a foreigner into the federal territory is unlawful if he does not have a required passport or passport substitute, does not have a required residence permit or has a required visa upon entry, but this was obtained through threats, bribery or collusion or was obtained by fraudulent means through incorrect or incomplete information and is therefore withdrawn or annulled with retroactive effect, or if there is a ban on entry and residence.

 Related legal source: Section 14 Residence Act